qwertie/loyc.net/_posts/2020-04-08-principles-of-programming.md

 ---
-title: "Top 10 principles & practices of programming"
+title: "Top 11 principles & practices of programming"
 layout: post
 toc: false
-tagline: "Third draft"
+tagline: "Fourth draft"
 commentIssueId: 102
 ---

+So you've got the training: you learned how to use XML, HTML, SQL, Java, Python, hashtables, mutexes, binary search trees, maybe you even took a course in 3D graphics or compiler design.
+You were told to use constants and unit tests and not to use global variables or `goto`.
+What's missing from this list? **Only some of the most powerful pinciples and practices of programming!**

+This post will teach you to...

+- See through the eye of the Tool Writer
+- Properly prioritize principles
+- Separate concerns
+- Avoid repeating patterns
+- Use the _correct_ amount of abstractions
+- Promote reusability and organize your code well
+- Write good tests
+- Pick good names
+- Use comments appropriately
+- Learn about functional programming
+- Know what things cost
+- Keep improving!

+### 0. Seeing Through The Eye of the Tool Writer ###

 Since watching Bret Victor's "[Inventing on Principle](https://www.youtube.com/watch?v=PUv66718DII)" I was sure I wanted to "Invent on Principle" as he suggested, but the tricky part is figuring out what my Big Principle is.

-One angle I've homed in on is the principle that "easy-sounding things should be easy".
+One principle I've homed in on is that **easy-sounding things should be easy**.

 Programming is full of things that seem like they should be easy, but are unnecessarily hard in practice.
-Things like drawing graphics efficiently (you can start easily with Windows Forms but if you want efficient drawing you have to make this massive leap over to DirectX, in which case, good luck implementing your GUI widgets by hand) playing music and sounds (okay, playing a .wav file might be a simple static method call, but generating audio continuously or playing an mp3 or opus stream might be far more difficult), or keeping a user interface synchronized with the underlying data model (but see SwiftUI, Assisticant, MobX/KnockoutJS for reactive solutions in Swift, C# and JS respectively)
+Things like drawing graphics efficiently (you can start easily with Windows Forms but if you want efficient drawing you have to make this massive leap over to DirectX, in which case, good luck implementing your GUI widgets by hand) playing music and sounds (okay, playing a .wav file might be a simple static method call, but generating audio continuously or playing an mp3 or opus stream might be far more difficult), or keeping a user interface synchronized with the underlying data model (but see SwiftUI, Assisticant, MobX/KnockoutJS for reactive solutions in Swift, C# and JS respectively).
+And no matter how good a product's user interface might be, it often happens that its internal components are confusing and laborious to use, with a design that is messy, inflexible, unportable, and expensive to maintain.

-### 0. Seeing Through The Eye of the Tool Writer ###

-The most basic idea of making software easy is pretty simple:
+The basic idea of making software easy is pretty simple:

 1. Imagine what your code _would_ look like _if_ your task _were_ as easy as possible.
-And maybe this is ordinary code, or maybe it's a diagram, or maybe it's a visualization that helps you build the code.
+And maybe this is ordinary code, or maybe it's a flow diagram, or maybe it's a specification that a machine generates code from.
 2. Next, you build the tool that makes your dream a reality - it could be as small as a single function, or as large as a new programming language or debugger infrastructure.

 And so I long to be a tools developer, to make tools that will make easy-sounding things actually straightforward.
-(I don't have the money or companionship to do this even part-time, but perhaps someday...)

 But this basic separation, of making a tool to make something easier, and then using that tool, is not specific to tools developers.
-Instead, this basic approach is something _all_ developers should use in their everyday work.
+Instead, this is something _all_ developers should use in their everyday work.

 Here's a small code snippet I saw recently (names have been changed to protect the guilty):